 STEP 4: COUCHING (**Pronounced coo-ching.
 For real.)

 ‘Couching’ means to transfer the wet sheet from the mould to a flat, absorbent surface.
-Wool felts are ideal, but there are many other options: wool blankets, smoother towels, paper towels, thicker non-fusible interfacing or pellon, sham-wows, or bed sheets.
-Set up your felt with a board underneath.
+Wool felts are ideal, but there are many other options: wool blankets, smoother towels, thick paper towels, non-fusible interfacing or pellon, sham-wows, or bed sheets.
+Set up your felt with a board underneath and soak your couching materials.

 - Remove the deckle from the mould.